gaia-platform/KomatsuSimulator/README.md

 ## ROS2/Gaia app setup

-This section assumes you have Gaia (March release) and ROS2 (Foxy) installed and properly configured.
+This section assumes you have the sans libc++ build of Gaia (install .deb from [here](https://drive.google.com/file/d/1GkT4SqxW3cwAwHLpi4nznjWUkFjPWFwp/view?usp=sharing) and ROS2 (Foxy) installed and properly configured.

 1. `git clone` this repo someplace.
 2. `cd [path_to_where_you_cloned_this_repo]/Ros/src`.
 You should see 3 directories: `danger_zone`, `danger_zone_msgs`,